1941 Buick Roadmaster Convertible Sedan

 Production of these convertible sedans was in very small quantities.
 Buick alone offered them in more than one series, the 51C Super and 71C Roadmaster, both designated Convertible Phaetons.
 The car being offered is the 120th body built out of 326 Roadmasters for 1941, or 834 Buick Convertible Phaetons in all.
 Built in Buick’s plant in Southgate, California, it was purchased by the current owner from a gentleman in Iowa.
 Previous owners hailed from Arizona and California.
 The car bears a service sticker from the Los Angeles area.

 It received a cosmetic restoration a number of years ago and is beginning to show its age.
-The blue paint exhibits a good shine, and the red leather interior is in great shape.
+The blue paint exhibits a good shine with some cracking, and the red leather interior is in great shape.
 The engine compartment is nicely detailed.
 The engine itself was completely rebuilt by Mason Automotive in North Scituate, Rhode Island, new bearings, camshaft, rocker arms, valves and hardened valve seats for operation with today’s fuel.
 The Compound Carburetion components were rebuilt by Buick specialist Doug Seybold in Ohio, resulting in smooth acceleration throughout its speed range.
 The car handles well on wide whitewall radial tires.
-The odometer shows fewer than 45,000 miles, the status of which is unknown.
+The odometer shows fewer than 48,000 miles, the status of which is unknown.
 Other equipment includes a Buick Sonomatic radio and antenna.

 The convertible sedan body style still has considerable cachet, and the Buick is a fine example.
 The Roadmaster version was, apart from the Limited Formal Sedan, the scarcest 1941 Buick.
 This one is bound to please a discerning new owner.
 This Buick Roadmaster is now CCCA Accepted